 Platelet-rich Plasma, also known as PRP, are injections used to help heal an injury.
 PRP will be covered for a maximum of 6 visits per year that are recommended and administered by a Plan Provider based on an individual care plan.

-In-Network: In-Network: There is no Coinsurance, Copayment, or deductible to access this Supplemental Benefit
+Coinsurance, Copayment, or deductible to access this Supplemental Benefit

+Maximum coverage of 6

+PRP visits per calendar year.

 PA by your In-Network provider required